Meek Mill on Criminal Justice Reform After Jail Release: 'I'm the Sacrifice For a Better Cause'

 Of course, Mill is there to speak on their behalf now.

-He was released from the Pennsylvania State Correctional Institution at Graterford in Montgomery County on April 24, where he had been confined for the past five months stemming from a November 2017 sentencing for violating probation in a 2008 gun and drug case.
+He was released from the Pennsylvania State Correctional Institution at SCI Chester on April 24, where he had been confined for the past five months stemming from a November 2017 sentencing for violating probation in a 2008 gun and drug case.

 Mills previously spent eight months in jail and five years on probation for the gun and drug case.
 But he kept violating his probation — first, in 2016, for unapproved travel (which caused a 90-day house arrest).